Private credit: Role of BDCs

 In addition to private funds, much of the capital for private debt comes from business development companies (BDCs).
 BDCs were created by Congress in 1980 as closed-end funds regulated under the Investment Company Act of 1940 to provide small and growing companies access to capital and to enable private equity funds to access public capital markets.
 Under the legislation, a BDC must invest at least 70% of its assets in nonpublic US companies with market value less than $250M.
 Moreover, like REITs, as long as 90% or more of the BDC's income was distributed to investors, the BDC would not be taxed at the corporate level.
 While BDCs are allowed to invest anywhere in the capital structure, the vast majority of the investment has been debt because BDCs typically lever their equity with debt (up to 2X their equity), and fixed income investing supports their debt obligations.
 With regards to size of the market, as of June 2021, BDC assets totaled $156 billion from 79 funds.

 Public equity investing in private credit

-Over 70% of the investor capital for private credit comes from institutional investors.
+Institutional investors make up approximately 76% of private credit investment with retail investment filling the remaining 24%.

-For non-institutional investors looking to invest in private capital, few options exist because most of the investment vehicles are private and limited to qualified investors ($5M or more liquid net worth).
-As of June 2021, 57% of the BDC market was publicly traded BDCs where retail investors can invest.
+For non-institutional investors looking to invest in private credit, the primary method is through the publicly traded BDC market.
+As of April 2026, however, over 60% of BDCs are private from the average investor.

+Liquidity and redemption

+Private credit suffers from illiquidity as a secondary market for this asset doesn't exist.
+Compounding on this, private credit funds often hold illiquid assets.
+The International Monetary Fund notes that firms account for this through long-term lockup periods and redemption limits.
+Redemption refers to the investor's ability in certain funds to cash in for capital.
+In 2026, concerns about withdraws rose after some private credit funds began to place restrictions on redemption and hit redemption caps.